Home » Bank of England’s latest decision on base rate

 Bank of England’s latest decision on base rate

-The Bank of England’s Monetary Policy Committee (MPC) voted by a majority of 7–2 to reduce the base rate to 4.5% at its February meeting.
+The Bank of England’s Monetary Policy Committee (MPC) voted by a majority of 8–1 to maintain the base rate at 4.5% at its March meeting(1).

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.